holder66/HamNN/README.md

 Please see a worked example here: [noisy_data.md](https://github.com/holder66/hamnn/blob/main/noisy_data.md)

-## Previous versions
-The most recent version (2012) was written in python; one can experiment with it via a [web-based interface](http://hammingnn.olders.ca).
-I’ve [posted test results](https://henry.olders.ca/wordpress/?p=613) using this classifier with a number of publicly accessible datasets.
-Here are some [additional test results](https://henry.olders.ca/wordpress/?p=381) with genomics datasets.

-The process of development in its early stages is described in [this essay](https://henry.olders.ca/wordpress/?p=731) written in 1989.

 ## Glossary of terms
 **instances:** synonyms: cases; records; examples
 - instances can be grouped into sets, eg training set, test set, validation set